CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Additional Experimental Results

 Relative to the strongest baseline Dr.DPO, the improvements on Pythia-2.8B are larger than those on Llama-3.2-3B.
-This pattern is consistent with smaller or earlier-generation backbones being more sensitive to noisy or ambiguous preference pairs during alignment.
-By correcting likely flipped pairs and capping the influence of extreme-loss pairs, \shortname\ yields clearer gains on this setting.
+This pattern is consistent with smaller backbones being more sensitive to unstable preference updates during alignment.
+By reducing conflicting update components and limiting tail-dominated update magnitudes, \shortname\ provides clearer gains in this setting.

 On Llama-3.2-3B, strong baselines already achieve low ASR, which limits the attainable improvement.
-Nevertheless, \shortname\ remains competitive and often improves upon the best baseline across judges and benchmarks.
-Overall, these results suggest that the benefits of \shortname\ generalize across model families and are not specific to a single backbone.
+Nevertheless, \shortname\ remains competitive and improves on the best baseline in several benchmark-judge combinations.
+Together with the main results, these findings indicate that the gains of \shortname\ are not tied to a single backbone.